705 S. New Street

 There are several areas to consider when starting a service-learning course.
 The following are steps that will help faculty (re)design and prepare a service-learning course.

-If you are faculty or a chair interested in incorporating service-learning into your course or academic program, please contact Jodi Roth-Saks, Director of Service-Learning and Volunteer Programs, or Dr. Liz Wang, Service-Learning Faculty Associate, to get started.
+If you are faculty or a Chair interested in incorporating service-learning into your course or academic program, please contact Jodi Roth-Saks, Director of Service-Learning and Volunteer Programs, or Dr. Liz Wang, Service-Learning Faculty Associate.
+If you are interested in creating an international service-learning program, please contact Kelly Chroninger.

 Excerpted from Howard, Jeffrey, ed., Michigan Journal of Community Service Learning: Service-Learning Course Design Workbook, University of Michigan: OCSL Press, Summer 2001 pp. 16–19.